By Tyler Jefford

 With cyber threats, cyber terrorism, data breaches and identity theft on the rise, it is no wonder so many people are concerned about protecting your data.
 It's an expectation that a company keep you safe in the likelihood of a hack.
 But what are you doing to help yourself?

 Below I've outlined some very basic steps and tools you can use to keep your data secure.
-It only takes a few minutes and it will save you tons of time in the event of your identity being stolen.
+It only takes a few minutes to set up and it will save you a future headache making it harder to have your identity or personal data stolen.

 LifeLock - LifeLock not only detects a wide range of threats to your identity and backs you with a team that works to resolve issues, if you lose money due to identity theft, we'll replace it.